McKee Mk 12 car-by-car histories

 Team Nappi for Kurt Reinold (Rockford, IL) US 1969 (three races) SCCA Nationals 1969 (three wins; 4th at Runoffs); US 1970 (3 races); SCCA Nationals 1970 three wins); SCCA Nationals 1971 (two wins + 1 DNS; DNS at Runoffs) - Carmon Solomone (Woodridge, IL) by May 1972: raced at R4 Road America 1972, finishing well down and in an SCCA National at Mid-America Raceway on 24 Sep - Tony Kestian (Berwyn, Chicago, IL) October 1972: raced about 6 times in the summer of 1973 around the Midwest - Donald De Maagd (Lansing, Michigan) Feb 1974: raced at Hoosier National 18/19 Sep 1976 where Formula magazine (Dec 1976 p43) mistakenly described it as a McRae.

 Retained by De Maagd until bought by Paul J. Dudiak (Peoria, IL) Oct 2005.
 The car was restored to its original Reinhold colours and raced in US vintage events starting at Road America July 2006.
 Raced in F5000 events in 2007, 2008 and 2009.
 Crashed badly at Road America July 2011 but repaired and back on track by 2013.
 Raced by Dudiak at Road America July 2013.
 Also appeared at Road America in July 2015, July 2016 and July 2017.
-Raced by Dudiak at VARAC Mosport Park 16-17 June 2018, and the WeatherTech International Challenge at Road America in July 2018.
+Raced by Dudiak at VARAC Mosport Park 16-17 June 2018, the WeatherTech International Challenge at Road America in July 2018, Road America again in July 2020 and Watkins Glen in September 2021.

 Driven by: Kurt Reinold, Carmon Solomone, Anthony Kestian and Donald DeMaagd.
 First race: Laguna Seca (US R2), 4 May 1969.
 Total of 25 recorded races.